monarch-initiative/gpsea/docs/user-guide/predicates/devries.rst

 *********************************

-GPSEA implements the score in :class:`~gpsea.analysis.pscore.DeVriesPhenotypeScorer` that can be used as a part of the :ref:`phenotype-score-stats` analysis, where it is used in the role of a :class:`~gpsea.analysis.pscore.PhenotypeScorer`.
+GPSEA implements the score in :class:`~gpsea.analysis.pscore.DeVriesPhenotypeScorer` that can be used as a part of the :ref:`Phenotype score <phenotype-score-stats>` analysis, where it is used as a :ref:`phenotype scorer <phenotype-score>`.

 A De Vries scorer uses HPO hierarchy as a prerequisite.
 We can load HPO using HPO toolkit: